bytedance/sonic/README.md

 ```

 ### Pass string or []byte?
 For alignment to encoding/json, we provide API to pass `[]byte` as arguement, but the string-to-bytes copy is conducted at the same time considering safety, which may lose performance when origin json is huge.
-Therefore, you can use `UnmarshalString`, `GetFromString` to pass string, as long as your origin data is string or **nocopy-case** is safe for your []byte.
+Therefore, you can use `UnmarshalString`, `GetFromString` to pass string, as long as your origin data is string or **nocopy-cast** is safe for your []byte.

 ### Avoid repeating work
 `Get()` overlapping pathes from the same root may cause repeating parsing.
 Instead of using `Get()` several times, you can use parser and searcher together like this: